zin-Fu/Zelin-Fu.github.io/_pages/cv.md

   > - I'm currently a second-year undergraduate in CS major
   > - I've won Second-class scholarship (twice), Third-class scholarship, Innovation and Entrepreneurship Scholarship, and Award of merit student
-  > - I am a member of ACM Club, School NLP Lab, HACI Human-Computer Interaction Lab, RoboMaster Vision Group
+  > - I am currently a member of the HACI (Human-Centered Affective Computing and Interaction) Lab and the ACM Club, and I was previously a member of the RoboMaster Vision Group.

 ### Xiamen No.1 High School of Fujian
 - One of Chinese **TOP** highschool